 What is Healthy Start?

 Every minute a newborn baby dies from infection caused by a lack of clean water and an unclean environment.
-310,000 children each year die before they reach five years old from diarrhoeal diseases caused by poor water and sanitation.
+Each year, 290,000 children under five die from diarrhoeal diseases caused by poor water and sanitation.
 Many more suffer serious effects such as undernutrition and stunting that affect them well into adulthood.
 To end this crisis, we advocate integration of access to water, sanitation and hygiene promotion into health policy and delivery locally, nationally and internationally.

 The links between dirty hands, dirty water and infant mortality have been known for more than 150 years – this is not a puzzle waiting for an answer, but an injustice waiting for action.
 The time for change is now.
 We work with key partners and forge alliances to effect the changes that will make the difference nationally and internationally.